Stephen Carlton Clark: Personal life

 Clark hired architect Frederick Sterner to design a 5-story Jacobean Revival city house at 46 East 70th Street, Manhattan.
-The residence was completed in 1912, and used by Clark and his family until his death.
-Since 1964, the building has housed The Explorers Club.
+The residence was completed in 1912, and was used by Clark and his family until his death in 1960.
+It has housed The Explorers Club since 1964.

-In 1923 Clark and his brother Sterling entered into a famous feud that lasted until their deaths.
-The terms of their father's trust limited the beneficiaries to the four brothers and their issue.
-Sterling, who was childless and had married his long-term French mistress in 1919, sought to change the terms of the trust to make her a beneficiary.
-Clark, the only one of the brothers who had fathered children, refused to agree to the change.
-Sterling withdrew his quarter of the trust's assets, sold his properties in Cooperstown, and never spoke to Stephen again.
+In 1923, Clark and his brother Sterling entered into a famous feud that lasted until their deaths.
+The terms of their family trust limited its beneficiaries to the four brothers and their natural issue.
+Sterling had married French actress Francine Clark in 1919, becoming step-father to her daughter Viviane.
+He sought approval from his brothers to change the terms of the family trust to make Viviane a beneficiary.
+Stephen, the only one of the brothers who had fathered children, refused to approve the change.
+In response, Sterling withdrew his quarter of the trust's assets, sold his properties in Cooperstown, and never spoke to Stephen again.

 Stephen C. Clark died on September 17, 1960, in New York City.
-His children became beneficiaries of the family trust upon his death.
-Upon the 1964 death of the last surviving brother, F. Ambrose Clark, Stephen's lone remaining living child Stephen Carlton Clark Jr. became the sole beneficiary of the family trust.
+Upon his death, his two surviving children became beneficiaries of the family trust.
+With the 1964 death of F. Ambrose Clark, the last of the four brothers, Stephen's one surviving child, Stephen Carlton Clark Jr., became the sole beneficiary of the family trust.